All regions 'at or near' peak Covid case numbers - expert; what life looks like next

-Almost all district health boards in New Zealand have reached their peak in Covid-19 case numbers, and if they haven't, they will be very close to it, says one public health expert.
+Almost all district health boards in New Zealand have reached their peak in Covid-19 case numbers, and if they haven't, they will be very close to it, one public health expert says.

 Just over 14,100 community cases of the virus were reported nationwide on Friday, with a rolling seven-day average of 17,673.
 There were 943 people in hospital, including 25 in intensive care.
 A further five Covid-related deaths were reported, taking the total number of publicly reported deaths to 156.